DylanRhymaun/personal-website/writing/fun/albumsof2025.md

 - Jess Williamson is probably my most listened to artist this year, despite her last album coming out in 2023, and it being in the Country genre.
 - Crosby Stills & Nash's song "Almost Cut my Hair" came on the radio one day and I was pretty blown away.
 My song of the Summer.
 - Foster and Emily got me onto Vampire Weekend's 2024 album this year.
 Kicking myself for not listening to it before year end, because it would've totally disrupted last year's AOTY list.
 - Some evil Turks showed me Kenan Dogulu & Melis Fiz while I was waiting for a train in Konya this October.
-They belong in prison but that music goes hard.
+Those guys belong in prison but their music reccs go hard.
 - MJ Lenderman is pretty great.
 The fact that he was formerly the guitarist of the band Wednesday makes almost too much sense in retrospect, but his solo work is great.
 - Mk.
 Gee - the GOAT right now.
 Cannot believe I missed listening to his album in the year it was released.
 - Hakushi Hasegawa is also an artist who would've disrupted last year's AOTY list.
 Truly innovative stuff.